Healogics Data Privacy and Protection Policy

 - challenge Processing which has been justified on the basis of our legitimate interests or in the public interest;

-- request a copy of an agreement (or extract from an agreement, as appropriate), under which Personal Data is transferred outside of the EEA;
+- request a copy of an agreement (or extract from an agreement, as appropriate), under which Personal Information is transferred outside of the UK;

 - prevent Processing that is likely to cause damage or distress to the Data Subject or anyone else;

-- be notified of a Personal Data Breach which is likely to result in high risk to their rights and freedoms;
+- be notified of a Personal Information Breach which is likely to result in high risk to their rights and freedoms;

 - object to decisions based solely on Automated Processing, including profiling (ADM);